cosmos/sdk-tutorials/academy/2-main-concepts/modules.md

 <HighlightBox type="synopsis">

+Modules are functional components that address application-level concerns such as token management or governance.
+The Cosmos SDK includes several ready-made modules so that application developers can focus on the truly unique aspects of their application.

-This section tackles modules.
-Taking a look at the following sections is recommended to better understand modules in the Cosmos SDK:
+Review the following sections to better understand modules in the Cosmos SDK:

 * [Transactions](./transactions.md)
 * [Messages](./messages.md)